raghunandepu/Statistical_test/README.md

 Alternative Hypothesis **Ha**: Time to name colours is not the same for congruent and incongruent tasks

 The Dependent Samples t-Test is the appropriate statistical test as the same subjects are assigned two different conditions.
-The different conditions are dependent because, in theory, by doing the first test you have some practice doing it and you might have an unfair advantage due to this learning effect in doing the similar type of test second.
+The different conditions are dependent because by doing the first test you have some practice doing it and you might have an unfair advantage due to this learning effect in doing the similar type of test second.
 In addition, we don't have any population parameters provided (so a z-test would not be appropriate here).

 ## 3. Report some descriptive statistics regarding this dataset.
 Include at least one measure of central tendency and at least one measure of variability.
 #### Congruent